ckenst/selenium-rspec.rb/README.md

 ###About:

-These examples are for building GUI acceptance tests (checks) using Selenium WebDriver (Selenium) in Ruby using an open source BDD framework called [RSpec](http://rspec.info/).
+These examples are for building GUI acceptance tests using Selenium WebDriver (Selenium) in Ruby using an open source BDD framework called [RSpec](http://rspec.info/).

-Many of these test ideas come from the [Elemental Selenium](http://elementalselenium.com/) tips site and elsewhere on the web as separate bits of code.
-I'm taking the time to refactor them all into a single test suite because it presents a cleaner and more realistic view of how you might structure tests.
+Many of these test ideas come from the [Elemental Selenium](http://elementalselenium.com/) tips site and elsewhere on the web as separate bits of example code.
+I'm taking the time to refactor them all into a single test suite because it presents a cleaner and more realistic view of how you might structure a similar test suite.

-The challenge (and fun) with any automation is always about how to reveal new and interesting information through tests in a computer aided fashion.
+_The challenge (and fun) with any automation is always about how to reveal new and interesting information through tests in a computer aided fashion._

 ###To run Locally: